antoineol/teacher-agenda/readme.md

 ## TODO

-- Edit entry - change frequency first time not applied: every day to every week when positioned in a day outside the "new" weekly lessons. -- same for date "until" (change not applied if the clicked lesson move disappears from the initially opened range).
-Indeed, the modified entry is not reformatted by the service, because it does not belong to the reloaded range.
-Fix: must manually apply the UI changes.
-- ion-select (lesson form) has english button texts: should internationalize.
 - persist in local storage + env switch to use mocks when useful
 - Add students
 - handle the case when the price changes from a date for a given student